jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 House](https://www.accgov.com/2779/Ware-Lyndon-Historic-House) just up the road.
 This building also pulls double duty: an Italianate Greek Revival mansion with lavish period decor on one side and a vibrant arts center on the other, showcasing paintings, sculpture and more.
-If you’re using Google Maps, plug in the Lyndon House Arts Center to get to the right destination.
+If you're using Google Maps, plug in the Lyndon House Arts Center to get to the right destination.

 <img